Civil Litigation

 Alternative dispute resolution (ADR) is a process that allows a dispute to be resolved without going through a time-consuming and costly formal judicial process.
 There are several reasons people choose to use alternative dispute resolution rather than go to court, including: simpler process, cost savings, time savings, and achieving a resolution.

 Through the years, our attorneys have successfully settled multiple complex legal disputes utilizing ADR methods.
 Furthermore, partner Nan Hannah is certified by the North Carolina Dispute Resolution Commission in its Superior Court Mediated Settlement Conference Program and has served as an arbitrator in the North Carolina court system’s district court dispute arbitration program.
+She is also a member of the American Arbitration Associations panel of Construction Arbitrators.

 We handle creditors’ rights in bankruptcy, employment discrimination, whistle-blower actions, and “Big Miller Act” matters, as well as contract disputes in federal courts.